 As the pioneers in the study of plastic pollution, we were the first to define the research methodology for collecting and analyzing microplastic samples from the ocean.
 Since our founder’s 1997 discovery of the “plastic soup” in the North Pacific Gyre, we’ve continued collecting raw data through expeditions around the world.

-Follow our research expeditions virtually.
-See sample collection and analysis information from each voyage.
+COMING SOON!
+Explore sample collection and analysis information from each Algalita voyage.

 Ongoing and past projects in collaboration with other environmental research and advocacy organizations.

 A comprehensive library of research papers on marine debris produced by Algalita and other research organizations.